metaplex-foundation/developer-hub/src/pages/core/external-plugins/oracle.md

 **Assets to be not transferable during the hours of noon-midnight UTC.**

 - Create onchain Oracle Plugin in a program of your choice.
-- Add the Oracle Plugin Adapter to an Asset or Collection specifying the lifecycles events you wish to have rejection validation over.
+- Add the Oracle Plugin Adapter to an Asset or Collection specifying the lifecycle events you wish to have rejection validation over.
 - You write a cron that writes and updates to your Oracle Plugin at noon and midnight flipping a bit validation from true/false/true.

 ### Example 2